AnisMerabet/Monte-Carlo-based-peptide-folding-simulation/README.md

 ![Illustration](doc/figures/illustration3.png)

-The new energy of the conformation is -30 and the calculation time was 147.77 seconds By pushing the button `Energy history`, the evolution of energy according to Monte Carlo steps is displayed
+The new energy of the conformation is -30 and the calculation time was 147.77 seconds.
+By pushing the button `Energy history`, the evolution of energy according to Monte Carlo steps is displayed.

 ![Illustration](doc/figures/illustration4.png)